Listen to This Article:

 When you salt meat before cooking, it can dissolve and get absorbed into the protein.
 Adding salt to raw vegetables when you put them in the sauté pan or baking dish can draw out the liquid, resulting in a more flavorful morsel.

-So add a pinch of salt throughout the cooking process, just like the pros do.
+So add pinches of salt throughout the cooking process, and always remember to taste at every step to ensure proper seasoning and flavor development, just like the pros do.

 More Resources for Beginner Cooks